-This guide shares a list of the best free iPhone games that are truly free.
+In this guide we share a list of the best free iPhone games that are truly free and worth playing in 2019.
 That means fun games with no ads or in-app purchases.
 Trying to find free iPhone games is like trying to find a needle in a haystack.
 That’s why you’ll want to try one from our list below.

 While the best iPhone games usually cost a few dollars, a lot of people don’t want to spend money at all or see ads.
 Even games like Clash of Clans or Fortnite that says they’re free, but it’s not really “free” at all.

 A lot of “free iPhone games” end up having so many in-app purchases or time limits on the game that you have to spend money.
 Those are what we’ll avoid.
 So, if you just can’t afford it or don’t want to spend money, these are free iPhone games without in-app purchases.